grimmer0125/search-github-starred/README.md

 The keypoint is to create a AMI role to have a permission to write to AWS' Elasticsearch, then only give anonymous users the read permission.

-#### Set up an AMI to have the permission, CloudSearch Full access, at least
+#### Set up an AWS AMI

+This project uses [Resource-based Policies](https://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/es-ac.html#es-ac-types-resource), so it does not need to add any permission to this AMI user.

 #### Set up Elasticsearch

+Launch a Elasticsearch service and choose version 2.3.
+The current go API is not updated to the latest Elasticsearch version yet.

-Create a new Domain, e.g. `searchgithub`.
+Then create a new Domain, e.g. `searchgithub`.
 Then modify the access policy like this,

 ```
 {